Hi! I am Tianyi :)

 Solution (progress alignment): We introduce progress alignment as a technical solution to mitigate the danger.
 Progress alignment algorithms learn to emulate the mechanics of human moral progress, thereby addressing the susceptibility of existing alignment methods to contemporary moral blindspots.

 Infrastructure (ProgressGym): To empower research in progress alignment, we introduce ProgressGym, an experimental framework allowing the learning of moral progress mechanics from history, in order to facilitate future progress in real-world moral decisions.
-Leveraging 9 centuries of historical text and 18 historical LLMs, ProgressGym enables codification of real-world progress alignment challenges into concrete benchmarks.
+Leveraging 9 centuries of historical text and 18 historical LLMs that we trained, ProgressGym enables codification of real-world progress alignment challenges into concrete benchmarks.
 (Hugging Face, GitHub, Leaderboard)

 ProgressGym: Alignment with a Millennium of Moral Progress (NeurIPS'24 Spotlight, Dataset & Benchmark Track)